jrburke/module/docs/module-from-es.md

 });
 ```

 This gives the module its own scope, but then also specifies a way to inline modules now.
-This is useful for small module setup that differ, and for use in bundling.
+This is useful for some module bootstrapping situations, like tests, and for use in bundling.

 It also makes sense conceptually: module definitions can be nested now just like function definitions can be inlined.
-This has now turned out to be a real world case as some libraries are now bundles of AMD or browserified modules internally, but provide an aggregated single module view to modules consuming that file.
+This has now a real world case: some libraries are now bundles of AMD or browserified modules internally, but provide an aggregated single module view to modules consuming that file.

 The nested definitions are discussed more in the [Story Time document](https://github.com/jrburke/module/blob/master/docs/story-time.md).

 ## Reasons